KiroCarllos/Online_Training_Quiz_Exam/README.md

-# The one MB project

-By Kirellos Shehata and Amr Samy
+# By Kirellos Shehata and Amr Samy

 the project was uploaded and updated from its first day in a private repo